ISYS4283/db-wrapper/README.md

 This is a simple database abstraction layer for Microsoft SQL Server.

+## Installation

+Grab the [package from nuget][nuget].

+In the solution explorer, right click your project references and select `Manage NuGet Packages`

+![manage nuget packages][manage-nuget]

+On the browse tab, search for `ISYS4283.DbWrapper` and click the install icon on the far right for the latest version.

+![search and install][search-isys4283]

 ## Usage

 Extend the class and set your connection string in the constructor.